youzan/vant/packages/vant/src/radio/README.md

 The component provides the following CSS variables, which can be used to customize styles.
 Please refer to [ConfigProvider component](#/en-US/config-provider).

+> Tip: '--van-radio-dot-size' is not the size of the inner dot icon, but the distance between the dot and the outer border.

 | Name                             | Default Value              | Description |
 | -------------------------------- | -------------------------- | ----------- |
 | --van-radio-size                 | _20px_                     | -           |